KAM35 T - Air conditioner GORENJE - Free user manual and instructions

 Diagram of a portable air conditioner unit with labeled components A, B, C, D and connection points

-WARNING: Please connect the drain hose on heating mode, or the unit will stop running after the water the water reaches warning level.
+WARNING: Please connect the drain hose on heating mode, or the unit will stop running after the water reaches warning level.

 1. Uncover the primary drain port.

-2. Attach the drain hose to the primary drain hose.
+2. Attach the drain hose to the primary drain port.
 Make sure the connector has no water leak.

 Cleaning the Outside